Hirst Priory: Hirst Augustinian cell

 Founded before 1135 and dissolved in 1539, the Hirst Augustinian cell was dependent on Nostell.
 The priory of St. Mary was built as a dependency of Nostell by Nigel D'Albini, apparently in the reign of Henry I (Dugdale's Monasticon).
-The canon in charge may have had 2 companions at first, to comply with the regulations; but from the 14th century there was probably only one canon with 1 - 2 servants, supervising the estate of Nostell.
+The canon in charge may have had two companions at first, to comply with the regulations; but from the 14th century, there was probably only one canon with 1–2 servants, supervising the estate of Nostell.

 North Lincolnshire Heritage Environment Record

 The little cell of Hyrst in Axholme was built on lands granted by Nigel d'Albini to the prior and convent of Saint Oswalds, Nostell.
 The property consisted only of the grove and marsh of Hyrst, with certain tithes of corn, malt, and fish from the neighbourhood.
 In 1534 it still belonged to St. Oswald's Priory, and was worth £7 11s.
 8d. a year (in the pre-decimal £sd system); in the Ministers' Accounts the value is said to be £9 8s.

 There is a seal of the twelfth or early thirteenth century.
-The obverse is pointed oval representing the Virgin seated on a throne, with nimbus, in the right hand the Child, in the left hand a scepter fleur-de-lys.
-The reverse is a small oval signet or counter seal representing Athena Nikephoros, to the right from an oval Greek gem'.
-Two arms of a potential moat were shown as earthworks on the Ordnance Survey 25" first edition map of 1887.
-They were located to the north and east of Hirst Priory house, and had garden pathways within the ditches.
+The obverse is a pointed oval representing the Virgin seated on a throne, with nimbus; in the right hand is the Child, in the left hand is a scepter fleur-de-lys.
+The reverse is a small oval signet or counter seal representing Athena Nikephoros, to the right of a Greek oval gem.

+Two arms of a potential moat were shown as earthworks on the Ordnance Survey 25-inch first edition map of 1887.
+They were located to the north and east of Hirst Priory house and had garden pathways within the ditches.
 'Hirst' was shown on Armstrong's map of Lincolnshire, published in 1778.
 A house was depicted within a rectangular moat, with entrances to the south and west.

 Listed building

-Briefly the listing designation describes the property as a small country house, built early-mid 18th century for Richard Taylor or Jonathan Stovin, with later 18th-century alterations for Cornelius Stovin; substantial alterations and additions of mid-19th century for George Lister, including new west wing, remodelling north and south fronts, new balcony to south.
+Briefly, the listing designation describes the property as a small country house, built early-mid 18th century for Richard Taylor or Jonathan Stovin, with later 18th-century alterations for Cornelius Stovin; substantial alterations and additions of mid-19th century for George Lister, including a new west wing, remodelling north and south fronts, and a new balcony to the south.
 The house stands in a partly moated enclosure, on or near the site of an Augustinian cell of Nostell Priory, founded in the early 12th century and dissolved c.
 1540.